OpenCyphal/pycyphal/docs/pages/demo.rst

 +++++++++++++++++++++++++

 The commands shown later have to be instructed to use the same transport interface as the demo.
-In this example we configure the transport using the environment variable ``U_TRANSPORT``, but it is also possible to use the ``--transport`` command line argument if found more convenient (the syntax is identical).
+In this example we configure the transport using the environment variable ``YAKUT_TRANSPORT``, but it is also possible to use the ``--transport`` command line argument if found more convenient (the syntax is identical).